Click here to stay in touch and learn more about Olin College of Engineering. Read More

 Sibling Enrollment Verification

-If you report multiple siblings enrolled in college, we may request verification of this enrollment.
+If multiple siblings are enrolled in college, Olin may request verification of this enrollment.
 In order for the sibling(s) to be considered “in college” for the purposes of Olin need-based financial aid, they must be enrolled at least half-time in a degree or certificate program at a post-secondary institution eligible to receive federal funds.
 In addition, siblings typically must be considered dependent for financial aid purposes at their institution.
 Please read carefully the federal guidelines for inclusion in the household and number in college.
 Siblings in graduate school are typically considered independent and frequently do not pass the support threshold to be included in the household or the number in college.
 Siblings who are in a service academy or and parents of dependent students should not be counted as “in school”.
 Notify our office immediately of any changes to the educational plans of siblings who were initially reported as in school as adjustments to financial aid eligibility may be necessary.